KETO 101: HOW TO START A KETO DIET

 While your new way of eating will include up to 80% of your caloric intake coming from healthy fats and 15% from protein, that means the remaining calories will come from carbs.
 But what kind of carbs?
 You guessed it: vegetables.
 While you will be avoiding starchy veggies like potatoes, corn and carrots, you will be eating plenty of leafy greens.
 Leafy greens are spinach, lettuce, chard, kale, and cabbage.
 Hearty options like asparagus, zucchini, cauliflower and spaghetti squash also fit the bill.
 While some foods (like full-fat yogurt) will have trace amounts of carbs (still worth counting), the majority of carbohydrates will come from healthy portions of vegetables.

 You can start your day with a green smoothie, rich with antioxidants and fiber and some fried eggs.
-At lunch, pair a leafy green salad with olives and blue cheese with grilled salmon.
+At lunch, pair a leafy green salad with avocado, olives, blue cheese with grilled salmon.
 Stir fry zucchini and asparagus in coconut oil and grill a skirt steak for dinner.
 Your meals will be balanced, healthy and hearty, and the fiber found in vegetables is crucial for overall health.

 Myth #3: Keto Diet Means No Dessert